 Second, even if she was afraid of fish, that’s no reason to act like an ass.

 Third, this water-phobia thing is getting old, and it doesn’t even make complete sense.
 I can understand if she didn’t display outright signs of trauma after she was rescued as a child, but she left that scene ON A BOAT!
-If she’s so traumatized by water to the point where she won’t even lean over and grab a really important bag out of a slow as hell moving river, how the hell did she easily get into a boat and paddle away?
+If she’s so traumatized by water to the point where she won’t even lean over and grab a really important bag out of a slow as hell moving river, how did she easily get into a boat and paddle away?
 She’s so scared of water I really have to wonder how she handles bathing or gentle rainshowers.

 Kenai realizes that they’re upsetting her, so he yells at Koda to stop it.
 He doesn’t explain why, especially since he was laughing with him a minute ago; he just sighs in disappointment and goes to comfort Nita.
 He apologizes, and she explains her phobia of water and how she can’t go through the river because of it.
 Kenai says that they got through this much together so they’ll get through that together as well.